Jose Siri Player Props: Rays vs. Orioles

-Jose Siri, with a slugging percentage of .412 in his past 10 games -- including two home runs -- will be in action for the Tampa Bay Rays against the Baltimore Orioles, with Kyle Bradish on the mound, June 20 at 6:40 PM ET.
+Jose Siri, with a slugging percentage of .412 in his past 10 games -- including two home runs -- will be in action for the Tampa Bay Rays versus the Baltimore Orioles, with Tyler Wells on the mound, June 21 at 12:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Padres.
+He had a hitless showing in his last game (0-for-3) against the Padres.

 Jose Siri Game Info & Props vs. the Orioles